BCO-DMO ERDDAP

 String summary "This datasets includes pH data measures from larval rearing jars as part of a laboratory experiment to investigate the behavioral effects of ocean acidification on sand dollar larvae (Dendraster excentricus) in July 2017.";

-String title "pH measurements from larval rearing jars used in an experiment on behavioral effects of ocean acidification on sand dollar larvae (Dendraster excentricus), July 2017";
+String title "[Dendraster_pH_OA_Expt2017] - pH measurements from larval rearing jars used in an experiment on behavioral effects of ocean acidification on sand dollar larvae (Dendraster excentricus), July 2017 (RUI: Will climate change cause 'lazy larvae'?
+Effects of climate stressors on larval behavior and dispersal)";

 String version "1";